mpeeples2008/ArchNetSci/_book/index.md

 install.packages("vegan")
 ```

 Once our package installs, we can "call" it or initialize it using the `libaray()` function.
 Notice that when we load this package it also loads "permute" and "lattice" which are two additional packages used within "vegan".
-These dependencies were automatically installed when you installed the "vegan" package.
+These dependencies were automatically installed when you installed the `vegan` package.

 ```r